India’s Swiggy raises $113M led by Prosus – TechCrunch

-Weeks after Zomato acquired Uber’s Eats business in India, its chief local rival is bulking up some ammunition of its own.
+Weeks after Zomato acquired Uber’s food delivery business in India, its chief local rival is bulking up some ammunition of its own.

 Swiggy, India’s largest food delivery startup, announced on Wednesday it has raised $113 million as part of its Series I financing round.
 Prosus Ventures, the biggest venture capital for food delivery startups, led the round.

 Meituan Dianping and Wellington Management Company also participated.
-The new round values Swiggy at about $3.3 billion, same as its previous round, according to an analysis of its regulatory filing.
+The new round values Swiggy at about $3.6 billion, only slightly above its $3.3 billion valuation from the previous round, a source familiar with the matter told TechCrunch.
 The startup has raised about $1.57 billion to date.

-Sriharsha Majety, co-founder and chief executive of Swiggy, said the startup will use the fresh capital to invest in “new lines of business” such as cloud kitchen and delivery beyond food items, and get on a “sustainable path to profitability.”
+Sriharsha Majety, co-founder and chief executive of Swiggy, said the startup will use the fresh capital to invest in “new lines of business” such as cloud kitchens and delivery beyond food items, and get on a “sustainable path to profitability.”

 Prosus Ventures, formerly known as Naspers Ventures and Food, first wrote a check to Swiggy three years ago.
 Since then, it has become its biggest investor — having pumped in more than $700 million alone in the startup’s $1 billion financing round in December 2018.